V01dDweller/dotfiles/README.md

 My Dotfiles and Plug-Ins
 ========================

-This project installs a collection of dotfiles and plug-ins that I've come to depend on over the years.
+This project installs a collection of dotfiles and Vim plug-ins that I've come to depend on over the years.
 It is set up to be installed in one step.
 The goal is to get my workflow going quickly on a new system whether that system is running MacOS, Cygwin, WSL 2 or mainstream Linux (EL or Ubuntu) distributions.

 ![WSLtty 3-way split with Vim and bash](/screenshot_03.png?raw=true "Vim/bash/tmux nerdvada")